unbornchikken/NOOOCL/README.md

 #### Kernel

-We can create kernel by name, or can create all kernels in the program at once.
+You can create kernel by name, or can create all kernels in the program at once.

 ```javascript
 // By name: